ubccpsc/classy/docs/developer/customization.md

 If PLUGIN_REPO_APP is not defined, Classy will default to standard ubccpsc/Classy project logic.

-## Docker Container / Supporting Services
+## Docker Containers / Supporting Services

 The Classy .env file MUST contain a PLUGIN_REPO_DOCKER that includes a token with read access permissions if the repository is not public.